9 Great Off-Season Things to do With Teens on Galveston Island

 With a bit of planning and flexibility, it can be done and be a richly rewarding experience to share together.
 The key is to choose your destination wisely and ensure that there is enough to keep everyone occupied.
 A place with good weather, plenty of activities, and a relaxed atmosphere is ideal.
 This is why Galveston, Texas is such an excellent choice for a family vacation with teenagers.

-Galveston Island is just 50 miles southeast of Houston and offers 32 miles of beaches along the Gulf of Mexico.
+Galveston Island is just 50 miles southeast of Houston and offers 32 miles of beaches along the Gulf.
 It's a leisurely road trip destination, and Houston Hobby Airport (HOU) is only about 30 minutes away for anyone looking to fly in.

 Learn more about traveling to Galveston